Quickstart: Create your first function in Azure using Visual Studio

 Subscription Your subscription The Azure subscription to use.
 Accept this subscription or select a new one from the drop-down list.
 Resource group Name of your resource group The resource group in which to create your function app.
 Select an existing resource group from the drop-down list or choose New to create a new resource group.
 Plan Type Consumption When you publish your project to a function app that runs in a Consumption plan, you pay only for executions of your functions app.
 Other hosting plans incur higher costs.
 Location Location of the app service Choose a Location in a region near you or other services your functions access.
 Azure Storage General-purpose storage account An Azure Storage account is required by the Functions runtime.
 Select New to configure a general-purpose storage account.
 You can also choose an existing account that meets the storage account requirements.

 Select Create to create a function app and its related resources in Azure.
+Status of resource creation is shown in the lower left of the window.

-In the Functions instance, make sure that Run from package file is checked.
+Back in Functions instance, make sure that Run from package file is checked.
 Your function app is deployed using Zip Deploy with Run-From-Package mode enabled.
 This is the recommended deployment method for your functions project, since it results in better performance.

 Select Finish, and on the Publish page, select Publish to deploy the package containing your project files to your new function app in Azure.